Club Director, Co-Founder

 Coach Sopak also runs his own business as a State Farm Insurance Agent in Albany California.
 Sopak has been with State Farm since 1994.

-Angie Sun played collegiate basketball at Warner Pacific.
+Angie Sun played collegiate basketball at Warner Pacific University.
 During her career at Warner, she was a three-time 1st team All-Cascade Collegiate Conference selection and helped lead the program to its first Conference title and National Tournament appearance in school history.
-Sun is the all-time scoring leader.
-This past year, it was announced that Sun was will be inducted into the class of 2017 Hall of Fame at Warner Pacific.
+Angie is the all-time scoring leader at WPU.
+Angie has been inducted into the Knights Hall of Fame, class of 2017.

-Sun currently serves as a Club Director of NW Stars and is the lead skills trainer for both the youth and high school programs.
+Angie currently serves as the Club Director of NW Stars and coaches in both the youth and high school programs.

 Coach Meadors has been teaching and learning basketball in the Pacific Northwest for the last 23 years.
 Meadors has gained experience coaching both girls and boys high school basketball in the Willamette Valley, most recently completing a 5 year tenure at Stayton High School which culminated in a 2007 Oregon 4A state title.